 The history of glyphosate begins in the fifties, but its commercialization with the name of Roundup by the Monsanto started in 1974 in the United States as a tool to free agricultural fields from weeds.
 Then it "got out of hand" when glyphosate began to pair steadily with genetically modified grains to resist the pesticide.
 Today it is marketed all over the world and the patent has expired almost everywhere, including Italy where it is one of the best-selling plant protection products.
 In Europe there are fourteen companies that produce it.

 The Argentine drama began in 1996 when the government decided to approve the cultivation and marketing of transgenic soybeans and the use of glyphosate without conducting any internal investigation, but basing its decision only on research published by Monsanto - as reported by Piovano on Burn.
 Since then, the land cultivated with GMOs has covered 60 percent of the total and in 2012 alone 370 million liters of pesticides were sprayed on 21 million hectares of land.
 In those same lands, cases of cancer in children have tripled in ten years, while cases of malformations found in infants have increased by 400 percent.
 To say the least, the cases of skin diseases and respiratory problems found for no apparent reason in young people as in adults are incalculable.

 A third of Argentines suffer from glyphosate

-A recent survey, again according to what reported by Burn, calculated that 13,4 million Argentines (one third of the total population) suffered the negative effects of glyphosate.
+A recent survey, again according to what reported by Burn Energy Drink, calculated that 13,4 million Argentines (one third of the total population) suffered the negative effects of glyphosate.
 In the face of all this, Argentina has made no decision to block this drama, nor has it commissioned new studies to understand what is happening to the population.
-Indeed, today in Argentina there are 22 of the 90 million hectares of GMO soybeans in the world, according to the German weekly Die Zeit.
+Indeed, today in Argentina there are 22 of the 90 million hectares of GMO soybeans in the world, according to the German weekly Time and patience.